I love me some fruit

 (All data collected from the USDA nutrient database here.)

-I need carbs.
 I feel better when I eat them.
-I rock climb 3 to 5 times per week, plus I walk for an hour or more almost every day.
-Plus a few particularly motivated friends recently got me into doing stupid pull-up workouts and finger strengthening exercises so I’m burning calories there a couple times a week, too.
+I rock climb three to five times per week, plus I walk for an hour or more almost every day.
+A few particularly motivated friends recently got me into doing stupid pull-up workouts and finger strengthening exercises so I’m burning calories there a couple times a week, too.
 And I’m not trying to lose weight, so this girl needs lots (relatively) of carbs.

-If you’re not trying to cut out all carbs – and why would you? – then eat some fruit.
+If you’re not trying to cut out all carbohydrates – and why would you? – then eat some fruit.
 If you’re at all active, the carbs will help you, unless you’re not eating ANY carbs and LOTS of fat and are actually in ketosis.
 At which point, you will only excel at low to moderate intensity exercise.
 Or unless you have some severe sensitivity to fructose that your naturopath has told you about.
 Or unless you just don’t like the taste of fruit (weirdo), then eat your fruit without fear.

 You probably don’t want to garner all your calories from the stuff, as from the table you can see it’s lacking in protein and fat… But even if you’re trying to lose weight, have a piece or 3 a day.
 If you’re not trying to lose weight and you’re active, then have 3-5 servings a day.
 If you’re an endurance athlete, you may want to have a few bananas and some berries every day plus a bunch of sweet potatoes on the days you have hard workouts.
 In my opinion, if you work out at least 3 times a week, stay between 100 and 150 grams of carbs a day (possibly more if you’re an enduro athlete).
 A medium banana has about 27 grams of carbohydrates in it.
 An entire large sweet potato only has about 40 grams of carbs in it, so you do the math.
 If you’re not eating grains or sugar and you’re a very active person, you want to eat fruit.

 Eat it because it tastes good and because you’re lucky enough to live in a world where fruit magically grows on Whole Foods trees.
 I know you guys are confused about how much fruit to eat because I get about 3 emails a week from you asking, “What about fruit?
 Can I still eat fruit on the Paleo diet?”
 Yes.
 Go ahead.
-There are bigger fish to fry in this lifetime, like grains and soybean oil…
+There are bigger fish to fry in this lifetime, like grains and soybean oil.